FutureFit Fundamentals Contractor Training

 To qualify for the $500 FutureFit Fundamentals stipend participants must demonstrate either Criteria A or Criteria B and complete all course material with a passing grade.
 Proof of eligibility may be required.

-- Reside or hold a union membership in Santa Clara County, CA.
+- Reside in Santa Clara County, hold one of the eligible licenses in Santa Clara County or hold a union membership in Santa Clara County

 · General Contractor